hwdsl2/setup-ghost-blog/README.md

 ## Requirements

 A dedicated server or Virtual Private Server (VPS), with **freshly installed** Linux OS:
+&nbsp;(Note: At least 512MB RAM is required for Ghost blog install)
 - Ubuntu 16.04 (Xenial), 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)